jfcrenshaw/pzflow/README.md

 jax.config.update('jax_platform_name', 'cpu')
 ```

+## Development

+To work on pzflow, after forking and cloning this repo:
+1. Create a virtual environment with Python
+E.g., with conda `conda create -n pzflow`
+2. Activate the environment.
+E.g., `conda activate pzflow`
+3. Install pzflow in edit mode with the `dev` flag
+I.e., in the root directory, `pip install -e .[dev]`

 ### Sources

 The idea to use normalizing flows for photometric redshifts orginated with [Bryce Kalmbach](https://github.com/jbkalmbach).

+The early stages of this package were developed as a part of the [DESC](https://lsstdesc.org/) [RAIL](https://github.com/LSSTDESC/RAIL) project, and included contributions from [Francois Lanusse](https://github.com/eiffl) and [Alex Malz](https://github.com/aimalz).

 The jax structure of `pzflow` is largely based on [`jax-flows`](https://github.com/ChrisWaites/jax-flows) by [Chris Waites](https://github.com/ChrisWaites).
 The implementation of the Neural Spline Coupling is largely based on the [Tensorflow implementation](https://github.com/tensorflow/probability/blob/master/tensorflow_probability/python/bijectors/rational_quadratic_spline.py), with some inspiration from [`nflows`](https://github.com/bayesiains/nflows/).